A powerful double duty event!

 “What is the definition of a hero?
 A true hero is one who acts with courage and serves a noble purpose.”~Jeff Buchanan

-Our CEO, Dr. Mollie Marti, shared key component of resilience, emphasizing that we must expand our understanding beyond personal grit to embrace the foundational elements of relationships and resources.
+Our CEO, Dr. Mollie Marti, shared a key component of resilience, emphasizing that we must expand our understanding beyond personal grit to embrace the foundational elements of relationships and resources.

 “The science of resilience is clear that resources are more important than being resourceful.
 When we have relationships and resources in place, we are better able to use the coping and resilience skills we’ve learned.”~Mollie Marti